 Soy curl clam strips are crispy, chewy, and oh-so-delicious!
 Seasoned with Old Bay and cayenne and served with a side of extra dilly tartar sauce.

-If you like easy, dump-and-start Instant Pot recipes, you'll love this creamy millet with vegetables and soy curls.
+If you're a fan of easy, dump-and-start Instant Pot recipes, you'll love this creamy millet with vegetables and soy curls.
 It's a healthy, full meal that's ready in no time!

 Soy curls stand in for beef in this classic American dish.
 Perfectly seasoned homemade cheesy sauce and pasta make this hamburger helper a recipe the whole family will love!